ClaireLevy/amFAR-nanoparticles-analysis/protocol_template.md

 Save some cells to check purity by flow.

-Make two tubes of cells of 2 concentrations, one that will give you X cells in 100uL and one that will give you Y cells in 100uL.
+Make ~~two tubes of cells of 2 concentrations, one that will give you X cells in 100uL and one that will give you Y cells in 100uL.~~

+Used 150k cells per well, did not have enough for more.

 In a 96 well round bottom plate, add 100uL of cells to the wells as in the plate layout.
 Will add 100uL of media + drug to bring to a total of 200uL per well.

 **Prepare drug treatments in tubes**